OmarAz01/spring-api/README.md

 # Spring REST API
-Simple REST API using Spring and MySQL with CRUD capabilities.
+REST API using Spring and MySQL with CRUD capabilities.
+Stores, updates, and retrieves user data (First Name, Last Name, and Email) from MySQL.